rockymadden/stringmetric/readme.md

     println("It's likely you're a match!")
 ```

-Simple example.
+Basic example with no filtering.
 Import metric, compare, do something with result.
 ```scala
 import org.hashtree.stringmetric.similarity.JaroWinklerMetric